SAPOnlineTrack/SAPOnlineTrack-2020/README.md

 ## Intro
 Welcome!

 This readme hopes to serve all the needs of organizers and volunteers.
 It will contain all necessary information, and guides on how to perform tasks.
+We use [Github Issues](https://github.com/SAP-Inside-Track-Online/sitONLINE-2020/issues) and [Github Projects](https://github.com/SAP-Inside-Track-Online/sitONLINE-2020/projects/1) to track tasks and ideas.

 ## Table of contents
 - [Intro](#intro) - Short introduction